drhsqlite/fossil-mirror/www/mirrortogithub.md

   *  The mirroring is one-way.
 If you check in changes on GitHub, those changes will not be reabsorbed by Fossil.
 There are technical problems that make a two-way mirror all but impossible.
+(This is not to be confused with the ability to import a Fossil mirror from Github back into a Fossil repository.
+That works, but it is not a mirror.)

      This also means that you cannot accept pull requests on GitHub.